zhongzhu/learn-terraform-v2/README.md

-# learn-terraform-v2
+# Learn terraform docker provider v2.0
-an improved version of project learn-terraform. in project learn-terraform, I still have many manual steps, which I hope to reduce in this v2
+An improved version of the project [learn-terraform](https://github.com/zhongzhu/learn-terraform).
+In project learn-terraform, I still have many manual steps, which I hope to reduce with terraform in this v2:

+1. Install multipass on Windows Pro 11